Alisa-lisa/nn_generator/README.rst

     - "iterations" (int):
                           Also known as "epochs".
 The number of times the algorithm is being retrained.
-Very big number will slow down the learning plus it might be not a very efficient hyperparameter to tune.
+Very big number will slow down the learning plus it might be not a very efficient hyper-parameter to tune.
                           Very small number of iterations will result in less optimal results.

     - "seeded" (bool):